li-xin-yi/lctemplates/docs/source/segtree.md

 - `L` and `R`: the endpoints of the interval to query
 - **Time Complexity:** $O(\log n)$
 - **Entry**: `self.query_sum(root=1,l=0,r=n-1,L=L,R=R)`

+## Lazy Propagation

+To update a range of elements in the array, we don't have to update every single element in the range.
+Instead, we can update the interval represented by a TreeNode and mark it as `lazy` to indicate that its children are not up-to-date.
+When we need to query the data of a TreeNode, we first check if it is `lazy` and update its children if necessary.

 ## Read More